Skip to main content

 What is KDPI?

-The kidney donor profile index (KDPI) combines 10 donor factors into a single number that summarizes the potential risk of graft failure after kidney transplant.
+The kidney donor profile index (KDPI) combines multiple donor factors into a single number that summarizes the potential risk of graft failure after kidney transplant.
 KDPI can help predict how a particular kidney is expected to function relative to other kidneys recovered during the previous calendar year.
 The KDPI is intended to be a more granular and predictive measure of organ quality compared to the binary ECD/SCD paradigm.
 Physicians and surgeons should use KDPI in evaluating kidney offers, while also considering other donor characteristics.
 The KDPI is not intended to serve as the only metric for determining donor suitability.

 The KDPI ranges from 0% to 100%.
 Lower KDPI values are associated with higher expected post-transplant longevity, and higher KDPI values are associated with lower expected post-transplant longevity.
 KDPI is derived by first calculating the Kidney Donor Risk Index (KDRI) for a deceased donor.